-Assam: Over 1,000 arrested in police crackdown on child marriage, says CM Himanta Biswa Sarma
+Assam: Over 1,000 arrested in police crackdown on child marriage, says Himanta Biswa Sarma

 The chief minister said that the number of arrests will likely rise.